balderdashy/sails-docs/anatomy/myApp.md

 When you call `sails generate controller cats` via the command line from inside your project's root directory, Sails will generate the file `myApp/api/controllers/CatsController.js`.

-### More Info
-> Check out the guide to controllers

 # myApp/api/models
 ### Purpose
 This is the directory that holds your models.
 In Sails, models are the structures that contain data for your Sails App.

 When you call `sails generate model cats` via the command line from inside your project's root directory, Sails will generate the file `myApp/api/models/Cat.js`.
 In that file you can put lay out how the records in your database will look and function.

-### More Info
-> For more information about working with models, check out our guides on them.